 She looked sharply at him.
 What did he mean?
 She had thought the same thing.
 In the back of her mind there were stirrings of recalling something she had read only recently about the Greeks and similarly confusing utterances described as being Delphic, in the way that they could be interpreted two ways.
 The strange part of it was that the receiver of the utterances seemed always to misunderstand that there were two interpretations to what was being said, and tended to believe the wrong one.
 However, she knew that if William did not hide from her father in some way or escape, he would be a dead man before the day ended tomorrow, but she would not allow that.

 She took a kerosene lamp and went up to her room to think about what she should do to stop what seemed likely to happen.
-It was a common occurrence for her father to fly off the handle as often as he did, and usually over nothing, lashing out at those most within reach and vulnerable to his moods, but it had gone too far this time.
+It was a common occurrence for her father to fly off the handle as often as he did, and usually over nothing, lashing out at those within reach and vulnerable to his moods, but it had gone too far this time.
 He was a weak man who thought that sudden and extreme violence against those who dare not respond, indicated strength.
 He was also ignorant in the worst way.
 It was her mother that had ensured that the children, all three of them—Charles, the eldest from his previous marriage; Angelique, the daughter that their mother had brought into the marriage; and then Elizabeth herself, the only offspring of that marriage—had all been exposed to a good education.
 There were trunks stuffed with books in the attic that her father would not tolerate about the house.
 He had been ready to burn any of those he came across if they were not placed out of sight.
 The only book he tolerated was the family Bible, though he never opened it beyond the front where the family hierarchy—the one that the family was allowed to know—was laid out.
-Like most ignorant and weak men, he had resented in others what he did not understand himself and regarded schooling as filling anyone’s head with nonsense and too much ambition, as well as being a complete waste of time.
+Like all ignorant and weak men, he had resented in others what he did not understand himself and regarded schooling as filling anyone’s head with nonsense and too much ambition, as well as being a complete waste of time.

 He was unaware of another family Bible kept by his half sister, Betty, a black woman, and in which she maintained a scrupulously accurate record of births that he would never care to see either known or acknowledged.
 Elizabeth knew of it.
 It showed things about the actual lineage that would have had her father not only astounded but also shunned by his so-called friends and would drive him mad with disbelief and frustration.
 One day it might get told.